The Soldier's Details

 - Date of Death:

 George enlisted 3rd September 1941.
 He joined ‘E’ Company.
 On 11th February 1942 he was tragically KIA during a Japanese ambush at South West Bukit Timah.
 88 of the 200 men survived.
-He was 19 1/2 years old and a little more than 5 months since he enlisted.
+He was 19 1/2 years old and a little more than 5 months passed since he enlisted.